BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Update callback

-Likewise, works the `updateCallback`.
+The `updateCallback` works in the same manner.
 Let's use an invokable this time:

 ```php
 Field::new('password')->updateCallback(new PasswordUpdateInvokable);